Our top priority is keeping our patients, visitors and staff safe.

 The rise of novel coronavirus (COVID-19) is a global, national and local concern.
 We want to assure our patients and the community that Western Missouri Medical Center is working closely with local, state and federal health officials to prepare.
-For the most up to date information on how the county is taking precautionary measures to prepare for the potential spread of the disease, check out this Facebook page.
+For the most up to date information on how the county is taking precautionary measures to prepare for the potential spread of the disease, check out this website or Facebook page

-–Warrensburg Express Care will be clopen from 8 am – 5 pm.
+–Warrensburg Express Care will be open from 8 am – 5 pm.
 Due to the Evaluation and Test Site being operated, the clinic will have limited hours.
 There will be a call center answering Warrensburg Express Care calls and diverting patients who are not COVID-19 suspicious.

 –Patient Accounts is CLOSED to the public.
 We apologize for any inconvenience this may cause you and are available to discuss your account over the phone.
 If you would like to pay your bill in full or to set up payment arrangements, please call 660-262-7350.
 You may also submit questions via email to firstname.lastname@example.org